 In autumn, the part of the shrine with the most vivid scenery is the North Approach, parallel to the Goshaden.
 It is also the approach leading to the shrine’s free car park at the back of Goshaden.

-What lines the approximately 150-meter approach are numerous maple trees that dye themselves in a bright color come autumn.
+What lines the approximately 150-meter approach are numerous maple trees that turn a bright color in the autumn.

-The Kita Sandō Torii that separates the shrine’s precinct and the parking lot is said to be the biggest torii gate in the Miyagi Prefecture.
-The 8-meter wide and 7-meter tall torii gate was made from 300-year-old Hinoki trees from Aomori Prefecture.
+The Kita Sandō Torii, which separates the shrine’s precinct from the parking lot, is said to be the largest torii gate in Miyagi Prefecture.
+The 8-meter-wide and 7-meter-tall torii gate was made from 300-year-old Hinoki trees from Aomori Prefecture.

 The Car Purification Site (自動車祓所)

 At the side of the shrine’s car park, you will encounter a Car Purification Site.
 The purification ritual was previously performed on the animals used to carry humans, including cows or horses.
-But since cars have become more common, the ritual was transformed into one suitable to perform on cars.
+But since cars have become more common, the ritual was transformed into one suitable for performing on cars.

 So if you live in Japan and want to be blessed with a year of road-traffic safety, apply at Saigi-tō.
 After the ritual, you will be given an Omamori (amulet) with your name, the date of the ritual, and your car plate number written.

 After the shrine receives your application, the ritual will be performed within 30 minutes.
-But note that the ritual won’t be performed from the 1st to the 15th of January and when festivals and events are on.
+But note that the ritual won’t be performed from the 1st to the 15th of January, or during festivals and events.

 The Roosters at Ōsaki Hachimangū

-When you stroll around in Ōsaki Hachimangū, you will most likely run into one of the shrine’s five roosters.
+When you stroll around in Osaki Hachiman Shrine, you will most likely run into one of the shrine’s five roosters.
 Since the shrine brought them back, they became one of the highlights of the shrine!

 While the roosters normally stay in the temple’s spacious vicinity, there were times when one of them was brought back by the local police (´▽`*).
 Because of these roosters, the connection between the shrine and the locals has deepened.